Wake1st/hill-builder/README.md

 - [ ] rainfall - maps should have rainfall
   - [ ] frequency: the percentage determining whether or not rain is falling
   - [ ] amount: the amount of rain falling when it does raining
-- [ ] ecosystems - will occur automatically given terrain conditions
+- [ ] ecosystems - will occur automatically given terrain and rainfall conditions
   - [ ] swamp: flatlands, 1 layer deep of water, rains often and a lot
   - [ ] forest: usually hilly geology, rains often, and a fair amount
   - [ ] grasslands: flat geology, rains more than plains